 Vanessa spearheaded a high school youth leadership project, the Asian American Student Advocacy Project (ASAP) that trains a diverse group of high school students to advocate for the needs of Asian Pacific American students.
 In 2007, she was named a member of the City Council’s Middle School Task Force.

 She holds a bachelor’s degree from New York University and a master’s degree from Columbia University’s Teachers College.
-She also completed the Middle Management Program of the Institute for Not-for-Profit Management at the Graduate School of Business of Columbia University, the CORO New York Immigrant Civic Leadership Program, and the CRE Leadership Caucus.
+She also completed the Middle Management Program of the Institute for Not-for-Profit Management at the Graduate School of Business of Columbia University, the CORO New York Immigrant Civic Leadership Program, the CRE Leadership Caucus, and the 2017 American Express Leadership Academy 2.0 at the Aspen Institute.
 Vanessa currently lives with her husband and three sons on Staten Island.